boltsparts/BOLTS_archive/doc/freecad/installation.md

 then there is a part of the PySide Qt bindings missing.
 For Debian and Ubuntu this is contained in the package pyside-tools.

 If you get different errors, than please try the latest development snapshot.
 If it still does not work, please report that problem.
-There is a number of places where you can do so, a list can be found [on the contribute page]({{site.baseurl}}/contribute.html).
+The simplest way to do so is to use the comments below, but there is a number of of other places where you can report problems, a list can be found [on the contribute page]({{site.baseurl}}/contribute.html).

 ### Next steps